mobilebarn/UNIFIED_COMMERCE/PROJECT_COMPLETION_SUMMARY.md

-# Unified Commerce Platform - Project Completion Summary
+# Retail OS - Project Completion Summary

 ## 🎉 Project Milestone Achieved

-We have successfully completed the **core implementation phase** of the Unified Commerce Platform, delivering a fully functional e-commerce system with:
+We have successfully completed the **core implementation phase** of Retail OS, delivering a fully functional e-commerce system with:

 ✅ **8 Production-Ready Microservices**
 ✅ **GraphQL Federation Gateway** unifying all services